 We validate our approach by using randomly generated hb-graphs.
 The hb-graph visualisation highlights not only vertices but also hb-edges using the exchange process.
-We show that the exchange-based diffusion process allows proper coloring of vertices with high connectivity and highlights hb-edges with a normalisation approach - allowing small hb-edges to have a chance to be highlighted.
+We show that the exchange-based diffusion process provides proper coloring of vertices with high connectivity and highlights hb-edges with a normalisation approach - allowing small hb-edges to have a chance to be highlighted.
 We apply this approach to process the metadata contained in the results retrieved by querying Arxiv through its API in order to visualize the results: we will show how it can be used to allow further query expansion.

-This paper contributes to present an exchange-based diffusion process that allows not only the ranking of vertices but also of hb-edges.
-It formalizes exchanges by using hb-graphs that can naturally cope for elements multiplicity.
-It contributes also to a novel visualisation of this kind of network included in each facet of the information space.
+This paper contributes to present an exchange-based diffusion process that enables not only the ranking of vertices but also of hb-edges.
+It formalizes exchanges by using hb-graphs that can naturally cope with elements multiplicity.
+It contributes also to a novel visualisation of this kind of network depicted in each facet of the information space.

-In Section II, the related art is listed and the mathematical background is given in Section III.
+In Section II, the mathematical background and the related work is given.
 The construction of the formalisation of the exchange process is presented in Section IV.
-Results and evaluation are given in Section V and future work and conclusion are addressed in Section VI.\IEEEpubidadjcol
+Results and evaluation are given in Section V and future work and conclusion are addressed in Section VI.